 GFB-024 for CB1-mediated kidney diseases

-GFB-024 is a potential best-in-class, peripherally restricted cannabinoid 1 (CB1) inverse agonist monoclonal antibody, which we believe will benefit a subset of DN patients whose disease is caused by severe insulin resistant diabetes (SIRD).
+GFB-024 is a peripherally restricted cannabinoid 1 (CB1) inverse agonist monoclonal antibody, which we believe will benefit a subset of DN patients whose disease is caused by severe insulin resistant diabetes (SIRD).
 We believe that by targeting only peripheral receptors, GFB-024 minimizes the risk for CNS-associated adverse effects as was previously seen with first-generation CB1 small molecule inverse agonists.

 GFB-024’s differentiating attributes